Affordable budget app & personal expense tracker

 What Exactly Is a Budget App?

-Most budget apps offer features such as:
+Most budget and expense tracking apps include features such as:

 • Expense tracking (manually or automatically)